 NGAkids has moved!
 This page may not be available the next time you visit, so please be sure to bookmark our new address: http://www.nga.gov/content/ngaweb/education/kids.html Most of your favorite Art Zone activities will remain online and your bookmarks for specific activities should continue to work normally, but if you get lost, everything is linked through our new home page.
 If you are using one of our older programs and find yourself back on this page, simply click the image below to return to the new site.

 NGAkids CDs provide offline access to many of our most popular interactive programs.
-No internet connection is required.
-The freestanding applications do not require Adobe Shockwave and they are compatible with Mac OS 10.7 (Lion).
+No internet connection is needed.
+The freestanding applications do not require Adobe Shockwave and they are compatible with Mac OS and Windows.
 LEARN MORE.

 SEA-SAWS is fun for kids of all ages.
 Select photographs of natural and man-made objects, then arrange the pieces to create a seascape or an abstract composition.
 The BUILD tool helps you construct animated characters and set them in motion.
 (Shockwave, 7.5 MB)